Professional Knife Repairs by *AJH* Custom Knives & Services

 Even if you only have a cheap small kitchen knife needing a new handle (like the one you got at the garage sale for $2.00 - the cost of the repair is a lots more than meets the eye.

-Prices of supplies sky rocketed, and postage went up from $8 up to $50 for the Express Post.
+Prices of supplies sky-rocketed, and postage went up from $8 to $48 for the Express Post.